dwightjack/storypug/README.md

 ## Usage in Stories

 Now that you have configured Storybook to handle `.pug` files, you can import them like JavaScript modules.
-The imported module will be a function that will render the mixin with options and block contents.
+The imported module will be a function that will render the mixin with options and a block's content.

 ```pug
 //- components/example.pug